jzakiya/primes-utils/README.md

 ## History
 ```
+2.4.0 – fixed error in algorithm when ks resgroup ≤ sqrt(end_num) resgroup; algorithm now split
+        arrays when start_num > sqrt(end_num) in sozcore2, whose code also signficantly optimized,
+        with API change adding pcs2start value to output parameters to use in primenth, which changed
+        to use it; ruby idiom code opt for set_start_value; consolidated pcs_to_num | pcs_to_start_num
+        functions into one new pcs_to_num, with associated changes in sozcore1|2; primes|cnt also
+        significantly faster resulting from sozcore2 changes; massive code cleanups all-arround
 2.3.0 – primescnt now finds primes upto some integer much faster, and for much larger integers
         increased index nth primes to over 2 billionth; used in nthprime|primenth and primescnt
 2.2.0 – for sozcore2: refactored to include more common code; changed output api; added memory